Cozido de Rabada com Pirão ao Instant Pot

 - Serve with your choice of rice

 - Start Instant Pot sauté function.
 Coat bottom of pan with oil.
 Salt and pepper oxtail generously.
 Add to pan when hot.
 Brown all sides.
 Once browned add 5 minced garlic cloves, cook an additional 3 minutes.
-Add red wine to deglaze and then add rosemary.
-You can leave on stem or strip the stem.
-Initiate pressure cook function for 20 minutes.
-Put lid on and shut the pressure valve.
+Add red wine to deglaze and then add the rosemary, tomato, cilantro and bullion.
+Initiate pressure cook function with high pressure for 45 minutes.
 Prep vegetable while waiting.
 Peel sweet potatoes, carrots, onion and butternut squash.
 Cut onion in 4, sweet potato in 8, squash in 8 and carrots in half.
 Mince one tomato and cilantro.
 Reserve 1 tomato, ¼ onion and ¼ of the cilantro for later.
 Slice the calabresa in thick pieces.

-- Once the Instant Pot completes the first pressure cycle, release pressure and add tomato, cilantro and bouillon.
-Cover the meat with water.
+- Cover the meat with water.
 Initiate the pressure cycle again for 20 minutes.
 Start your rice cooker with desired amount of rice.
 When the Instant Pot finishes again, release the pressure.
 Layer all your vegetables and the calabresa on top of the meat.
 Add water until a it’s 2 inches below the vegetables.
 Cover with lid and initiate pressure cycle again but change the cook time to 3-5 minutes (3 minutes for crunchier carrots).